Two Ways to Make Some Money with Zazzle

 Get the Word Out

 Share your designs far and wide.
-This isn’t totally necessary, but it helps.
+This isn’t necessary, but it helps.

-By the way, I hit Pro Seller without any promotion.
+I hit Pro Seller with no promotion.
 In fact, I had given up on Zazzle as I wrote here, and then suddenly realized I was making some money on Zazzle.
 It still baffles me.
-It was a happy surprise though.
+It was a happy surprise, though.

 Obviously, I sell even more when I promote on social media.
 I automate much of my social media with programs like Social Jukebox.
 You can find out more here.